department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/index.md

 <div class="va-introtext">

 If you have a service-connected disability that limits your ability to work or prevents you from working, the Vocational Rehabilitation and Employment (VR&amp;E) program—also referred to as Chapter 31—can help.
-Find out if you're eligible—and how to apply—for VR&E benefits and services like help with exploring employment options and receiving more training if required.
+Find out if you're eligible—and how to apply—for VR&E benefits and services like help with exploring employment options and getting more training if required.
 In some cases, your family members may also be eligible for certain VR&E benefits.

 </div>